DiegelD/CarND-Path-Planning-Project/README.md

 A really helpful resource for doing this project and creating smooth trajectories is http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.
 The spline creates a smooth trajectory through given waypoints.
 Three waypoints with a distance of `40m` are choosen.
 This have  profen given the best results between smoothnes and accourancy.
-Lower distances can lead to a too high lateral accerleration, by changing two lines.
+Lower distances can lead to a too high lateral accerleration, by changing two hihgway lines.
 And a higher distance leads to an unconsitance path that cant hold the line.
 The car.lane represents the desired lane by the behaviour planer.

 in `main.cpp`line `182`.